python/cpython/Doc/c-api/arg.rst

 ``u#`` (:class:`str`) [Py_UNICODE \*, int]
    This variant on ``u`` stores into two C variables, the first one a pointer to a Unicode data buffer, the second one its length.
-Non-Unicode objects are handled by interpreting their read-buffer pointer as pointer to a :ctype:`Py_UNICODE` array.

 ``Z`` (:class:`str` or ``None``) [Py_UNICODE \*]
    Like ``u``, but the Python object may also be ``None``, in which case the